ethandavies8/ethandavies8/README.md

 If you would like to contact me, you can reach me at ethandavies8@gmail.com

-My Website: https://ethandavies.netlify.app for visuals of projects
+Visit my website for for visuals of projects https://ethandavies.netlify.app

 <!---
 ethandavies8/ethandavies8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.